AMOOOMA/stocktwits-svm-nlp/README.md

 If you want to just train the model yourself and see the tracing messages, feel free to run command `python trainer.py`.

 ### Credits
-The tokenizer we used is from project [tweetmotif](https://github.com/brendano/tweetmotif).
+The tokenizer we used is built upon the work from project [tweetmotif](https://github.com/brendano/tweetmotif).

 Brendan O'Connor, Michel Krieger, and David Ahn.
 TweetMotif: Exploratory Search and Topic Summarization for Twitter.
 ICWSM-2010.